Link Building Guide for 2019 [UPDATED 2023]

 In order to grow your links, you need to reach out to other people, such as website owners, journalists, and bloggers, among other people.
 Give them quality content that can be published and linked back to your target website or landing page.

-Putting your backlinks on authority websites such as the ones that we mentioned in Part 1 of Link Building Guide for 2019, could either be practically impossible or very costly.
+Putting your backlinks on authority websites such as the ones that we mentioned in Part 1 of the Link Building Guide for 2019, could either be practically impossible or very costly.
 One way of working around this is to figure out where your competitors source their backlinks and then get in touch with those site owners.
 You might want to do some competitor SEO research to figure out where they get their backlinks.

 Link Building – Email Outreach

 I’m sure that many of you have received emails and deleted them even before reading them.
-This is because these emails are usually sales pitches that aren’t personalized to you, or dealing with topics that you have no interest in.
+This is because these emails are usually sales pitches that aren’t personalized to you, or deal with topics that you have no interest in.
 When sending out emails to prospects, it is important to personalize them to both the individuals, and the subject matter.
 The content should be to the recipient’s advantage and interests.

 Black Hat SEO Link Building

-Black hat strategies are techniques that exploit the loopholes within the Google and other search engine algorithms, so as to make websites rank higher.
+Black hat strategies are techniques that exploit the loopholes within Google and other search engine algorithms, so as to make websites rank higher.
 In the case of link building, the links are bought against Google’s Webmaster Guidelines.
 This means that your website ranking is at risk, and there is the risk of being completely removed from Google search results.
 When using black hat SEO link building, one still has to:

 - Produce interesting and relevant content for the target audience, whether it is text, images, videos, infographics, or memes